CIDgravity/cidg-docs/content/en/storage-providers/manage/blacklist/index.md

 toc: true
 ---

-To access the blacklist section, you can navigate through the sidebar by selecting `Storage` and then `Blacklist`.

-## Manage blacklisted addresses

-When arriving on the page, you can find all blacklisted addresses on the right panel

-{{< img src="blacklisted-addresses-list.png" alt="Manage blacklisted addresses" >}}

-Each blacklisted address listed offers several options:

-- **View the comment**: simply by hovering over the information icon
-- **Remove**: remove this address from the blacklist, storage deals will be processed again
+Access `Storage` > `Blacklist`.

+When an address is blacklisting any deals form that address are automatically deleted without being evaluated.
+The client is informed by an unauthorized message.

+## Blacklist new address

+To append a new address to the blacklist, use the form on the left panel.

 {{< alert icon="tip" >}}
-For enhanced clarity, the address has been truncated.
-However, the complete address can be copied by utilizing the clipboard icon
+The address field exclusively supports long format addresses.
 {{< /alert >}}

-{{< alert icon="tip" >}}
-In the event of a multitude of addresses in the blacklist, a streamlined search functionality is available
-{{< /alert >}}

-## Blacklist new address

-To append a new address to the blacklist, utilize the form on the left panel.

-Be careful, as the address field exclusively supports long addresses.

 {{< img src="add-to-blacklist.png" alt="Add new address to blacklist" >}}

 {{< alert icon="warning" >}}
 Blacklisting addresses associated with registered clients is not possible.
-If the objective is to restrict deals from specific clients, the appropriate option is to block the client [via the client management page](../clients)
+If you want to restrict deals from a specific client, the appropriate option is to block the client from the `Client` page
 {{< /alert >}}

+## Manage blacklisted addresses

+{{< img src="blacklisted-addresses-list.png" alt="Manage blacklisted addresses" >}}

+- **View the comment**: simply by hovering over the information icon
+- **Remove**: remove this address from the blacklist, storage deals will be processed again